 Step 3: Fill in the application accurately as in step (3) of the offline method.

-Step 6:Some applicants are required to provide their passport for visa processing after submission.
-If you need to provide your passport, you will be informed after you submit your visa application.
-You must then take copies of your documents and your passport to the nearest Visa Application Centre.
+Step 6:Some applicants are required to provide their passports for visa processing after submission.
+If you need to provide passport, you will be informed after you submit your visa application.
+You must then take copies of your documents and passport to the nearest Visa Application Centre.
 You must pay the VAC service fee too.

 New Zealand Visa Status tracking